verge-io/docs/docs/knowledge-base/posts/vergeio-update-instructions.md

     - Select Send
     	- If DNS is properly configured the response will come back with an IP address for Verge.io.
       - If a reponse of "No Response" is returned check DNS settings in the external (UI) network and attempt a DNS query again.
 - Update Server credentials may have expired.
-These are tied to the systems license and must be obtained from your VeregOS sales representative.
+These are tied to the systems license and must be obtained from your VergeOS sales representative.

 <br>
 [Get vergeOS license keys](https://www.verge.io/test-drive){ target="_blank" .md-button }